Xiaodong Wang, Ph.D.

 Synthetic Methodology Development

-Heterocyclic compounds are widely used in drug discovery as synthetic pharmacophores.
+Heterocyclic compounds are widely used in drug discovery as key pharmacophores.
 However, some are not readily available and are difficult to prepare in the variety and quantities needed for structure-activity relationship studies.
-We are currently interested in developing short, effective and robust synthetic routes to prepare heterocycles such as pyrazolopyrimidines and pyrrolopyrimidines.
+We are currently interested in developing short, effective and robust synthetic routes for these heterocycles.